Whistler Wide Sleeve Crochet Sweater Free Pattern

-The Whistler Bell Sleeve Crochet Sweater is a free and easy crochet pattern that is made to measure, size inclusive and beginner friendly.
+The Whistler Wide Sleeve Crochet Sweater is a quick and easy crochet pattern that is made to measure, size inclusive and beginner friendly.
+You can view the full crochet pattern for free in this post.
+Just use the interactive table of contents outlined below to navigate around this blog post.

-Although this would look amazing in any colour, we always had white on our mind for the Whistler sweater.
+Although this would look amazing in any colour, we always had white on our mind for The Whistler Wide Sleeve Crochet Sweater.
 Team it with light coloured jeans in the fall and as the weather gets warmer, wear it with a pair of shorts or a cute skirt.
-It’s designed to be loose and oversized, with large wide bell sleeves that hit mid length – keeping the sweater cool and modern!
+It’s designed to be loose and oversized, with large wide sleeves that hit mid length – keeping the sweater cool and modern!

 One of our favourite necklines is the boatneck.
 It gives you flexibility in crocheting it on the shoulder or off the shoulder.
-If you love wearing scarves then crocheting a simple neckline (versus a roll neck) will always allow you to throw on your beautiful crocheted scarf.
+We love wearing scarves so crocheting a simple neckline always gives us the flexibility to throw on one of our crocheted scarves.
 Can you picture wearing a beautiful multi-coloured scarf with this top?
 Gorgeous.
 Consider the Capilano Crochet Shawl and Scarf to change the look of this outfit….and for more boatneck designs take a look at the Sea to Sky Laced Short Sleeve Crochet Top.

-The Whistler Bell Sleeve Crochet Sweater is made from Soft & Shiny yarn by Loops & Threads.
+The Whistler Wide Sleeve Crochet Sweater is made from Soft & Shiny yarn by Loops & Threads.
 This yarn is affordable, doesn’t split, and feels super soft.
-It’s also easy to frog (ie. unravel) which is sometimes really important when you are a new beginner and make mistakes.
+It’s also easy to frog (ie. unravel) which is sometimes really important when you are a new beginner and sometimes make mistakes (we still do as experienced crocheters).
 The colour used here is Creme Freshe – however the colour Cadet Blue is in the Kiks + Jack Crochet stash, ready to go.

-DESCRIPTION of the Whistler Bell Sleeve Crochet Sweater
+DESCRIPTION of the Whistler Wide Sleeve Crochet Sweater

-The Whistler Bell Sleeve Crochet Sweater is a slightly oversized sweater perfect for spring to fall.
-It has wider bell sleeves that sit slightly below the elbows.
+The Whistler Wide Sleeve Crochet Sweater is a slightly oversized sweater perfect for spring to fall.
+It has wide sleeves that sit slightly below the elbows.
 It features a boat neck design that can be customized to be worn on the shoulder or off the shoulder.
-The top is designed to hit around the hips.
+The top is designed to hit around the hips although this is fully customizable.
 It is an easy design for beginners and the pattern is free and available with made to measure instructions.

 CROCHET MEASUREMENTS & SIZES

-The Whistler Bell Sleeve Crochet Sweater pattern instructions are made to measure, based on your required measurements.
+The Whistler Wide Sleeve Crochet Sweater pattern instructions are made to measure, based on your required measurements.

 Kiks + Jack Crochet will always try to write patterns that are “made to measure” (versus graded sized patterns) so that crocheters can get the wonderful benefits of making a garment that fits perfectly.
 However we do appreciate taking measurements can be inconvenient for some and have also provided standard measurements for those who wish to use it.

-To use The Whistler Bell Sleeve Crochet Sweater pattern you will need the following measurements and you should write them down for easy reference:
+To use The Whistler Wide Sleeve Crochet Sweater pattern you will need the following measurements and you should write them down for easy reference:

 Chest/Bust: Measure around the fullest part of your chest/bust.
 Do not draw the tape too tightly.